MicrosoftDocs/learn/learn-pr/wwl-sci/configure-settings-for-alerts-detections-microsoft-defender-for-endpoint/includes/5-manage-indicators.md

 ### Prerequisites

-It's important to understand the following requirements prior to creating indicators for certificates:
+You should understand the following requirements prior to creating indicators for certificates:

 - This feature is available if your organization uses Windows Defender Antivirus and Cloud-based protection is enabled.
 For more information, see Manage cloud-based protection.